splunk/observability-workshop/content/en/ninja-workshops/1-automatic-discovery/2-petclinic-kubernetes/8-rum/1-rum-tour.md

 weight: 1
 ---

-Once RUM has been configured and you have added a visit for a pet, you can log in to **Splunk Observability Cloud** and verify that RUM traces are flowing in.

 Lets start a quick high level tour into RUM by clicking **RUM** ![RUM](../../images/rum-icon.png?classes=inline&height=25px) in the left-hand menu.
 Then change the **Environment** filter **(1)** to the name of your workshop instance from the dropdown box, it will be **`<INSTANCE>-workshop`** **(1)** (where **`INSTANCE`** is the value from the shell script you ran earlier).
 Make sure it is the only one selected.

 Then change the **App** **(2)** dropdown box to the name of your app, it will be **`<INSTANCE>-store`**